hkiyomaru/dotfiles/README.md

 $ make deploy
 ```

-## Initialize environment
+## Initialization/Update

-Applications are downloaded/installed by:
+Applications are downloaded, installed, and updated by:

 ```
-$ make init
+$ make update
 ```